 Can I reserve a parking space on the street?

-Trying to keep a parking space available outside your home using cones or some other obstacle could be viewed as an obstruction and you could be liable to prosecution, unless your local authority has granted you the right to do so for something such as a funeral.
+Trying to keep a parking space available outside your home using cones or some other obstacle could be viewed as an obstruction and you may be liable to prosecution – unless your local authority has granted you the right to do so for something such as a funeral.

-What if someone else parks in my driveway?
+What if someone else parks on my driveway?

 If a vehicle is parked on your driveway without your permission, they are trespassing.
 As trespass is a civil and not criminal offence, the police will not always get involved.
 At most, they may send an officer to try and determine the owner of the vehicle and ask them to move it.

 If someone has parked on your driveway and you were to block them in, your vehicle may be causing an obstruction to the public highway and this is a criminal offence.
-So the owner of the vehicle could call the police.
+The owner of the vehicle could therefore call the police.